We are all

 We build character, confidence and integrity

 Yes we do dress up when we meet.
-It's a special occasion and our kit is symbolic of our teaching and obligations.
+It's a special occasion and our kit is symbolic of our history, teaching and obligations.

-There's nothing sinister, and being good citizens is at the very centre of what we do.
+Being good citizens is at the very centre of what we do.
 We're inclusive, bringing men of all ages, nationalities, religions, races and standing together.

 Many say they are an escape from the outside world.